Our 2017 Missions Emphasis Sunday on October 15, was very informative.

 Ron Oates serves as Associate Director of Club Beyond through Youth for Christ, seeking to minister to dependents of men and women serving in the United States military.
 This position allows Ron to combine his heart for youth ministry with his love for the families of the military, who are making incredible sacrifices for our country.
 His work at Joint Base Lewis-McChord is focused on bringing the Good News of Jesus Christ to the approximately 7,000 middle school and high school students on the base, as he directs the programming and ensures that they are in compliance with Army standards.

-Eric and Casandra Pardine
+Rev. Eric and Casandra Pardine

 Eric and Casandra minister in Peru, where Eric taught in a Biblical training ministry in the mountains at Urubamba Baptist Seminary outside of Cusco.
-Their mission is to train nationals, through the ministries of teaching and discipleship, in order that they may begin new churches and fortify struggling works.
+Their mission is to train nationals, through the ministries of teaching and discipleship, in order that they may begin new churches and fortify struggling ones.
 In January 2015, Eric assumed the position of pastor of San Sebastian Baptist Church in Cusco, a position which also allows him to continue to train young Christians.
 Casandra home-schools their sons and daughter and is also involved in discipleship ministries.

 Paul and Kitty Trout

 Paul and Kitty Trout have served the Lord ministering among Hispanics both in Mexico and in the Flagstaff, Arizona area, since the early 1990s.
 They originally moved from Mexico to the Flagstaff to help out at the Indian Bible College, but soon felt led of the Lord to once again be more involved with the Spanish-speaking folks of that area.
-They are presently associated with Hosanna Ministries, mission whose primary objective is to aid and involve local churches in carrying out Christ’s Great Commission.
+They are presently associated with Hosanna Ministries, a mission organization whose primary objective is to aid and involve local churches in carrying out Christ’s Great Commission.
 Paul and Kitty’s ministry includes evangelism and discipleship, as well as regular trips to Mexico and other Spanish-speaking areas to encourage the local pastors there.

 In addition, COD supports missionaries in several other fields “closed” to the Gospel where conditions are too sensitive to publish their names or locations.